Ohio Paycheck Calculator 2026 โ Estimate Your Take-Home Pay

 What is the income tax rate in Ohio for 2026?

 Ohio state tax rates range from 0% to 3.50%.
-The first $26,000 of income is tax-free at the state level.
+The first $26,000 of taxable income is generally tax-free at the state level.

 Does Ohio tax overtime pay?